-&lt;sup>11 Greek Grammar Beyond The Basics @1996, by Daniel B. Wallace, pg.
+16 Greek Grammar Beyond The Basics ©1996, by Daniel B. Wallace, pg.
 246 as accessed on the Olive Tree Bible software, March 1, 2025

 Yet there is bigger issue regarding the article.
-The article tou here also shows possession because it is in the genitive case.
+The article "the" that is used here ($\tau o \tilde{u} - tou$) also shows possession because it is in the genitive case meaning "of the".
 This is why the phrase "son of" is in front of each name in the list.
-The ONLY exception is in front of Joseph showing a nuance of difference and underscoring the need to have the longer parenthesis AFTER Joseph especially because of the words "as was supposed" with NO "tou" following and in front of Joseph.
+The ONLY exception is in front of Joseph showing a nuance of difference and underscoring the need to have the longer parenthesis AFTER Joseph because of the words "as was supposed" with NO ($\tau o \tilde{u} - tou$) in front of Joseph.
 But what purpose does Luke have that he shows to focus on Joseph when he has already said that Jesus was the son "as was supposed of Joseph"?
 Jesus has been the focus and so why would Luke change the focus?

-The word "being" (the Greek present participle - ōn) in the phrase "...being the son (as was supposed)..." is interesting since the focus is on Jesus.
-Why would Luke using that word tell us only what is untrue with no explanation?
-It makes more sense of the passage and of the grammar, to be telling us what is untrue and at the same time what really is true.
-The untrue reference begs for that which is true to be told!
+The word "being" (the Greek present participle - $\ddot{\omega}v$ - $\bar{o}n$) in the phrase "...being the son (as was supposed) ..." is interesting since the focus is on Jesus.
+Why would Luke using that word tell us only what is untrue only with no explanation?
+It makes more sense of the passage and of the grammar, to be

-&lt;sup>12 International Standard Bible Encyclopedia by Hendrickson Publishers E-text version ©2002, HeavenWord, Inc. on the genealogy of Jesus as accessed on the Olive Tree Bible software, March 3, 2025
+17 International Standard Bible Encyclopedia by James Orr published by Hendrickson Publishers E-text version ©2002, HeavenWord, Inc. on the genealogy of Jesus as accessed on the Olive Tree Bible software, March 3, 2025